Skip to main content

 • Career Bridge Washington.
 Washington’s one-stop source for career and education planning.

 • Career Explore NW.
-Provides educational and career resources to explorers, both in and outside of the classroom.
+Provides educational and career resources to explorers, in and outside the classroom.

 • GetMyFuture.org.
 From U.S. Department of Labor’s CareerOneStop.
-Free interest assessments, career, and job-search resources, and occupation profiles for more than 800 careers.
+Free interest assessments, career and job-search resources, as well as occupation profiles for more than 800 careers.

 • Job Launch.
 The #1 job search tool for young people.
 Start searching for an entry-level position.

 • O*Net Online.
-Career exploration tool, which showcases different jobs plus what knowledge, skills, abilities, personality, and education are helpful for that path.
+This career exploration tool showcases different jobs and the knowledge, skills, abilities, personality, and education that are helpful for each path.

 National Service

 • AmeriCorps.
-In these national service programs, you commit your time to address critical community needs like increasing academic achievement, mentoring youth, fighting poverty, sustaining national parks, preparing for disasters, etc. Serve and earn an Education Award of up to $6,095/year.
+In national service programs, you commit your time to addressing critical community needs, such as increasing academic achievement, mentoring youth, fighting poverty, sustaining national parks, and preparing for disasters.
+Serve and earn an Education Award of up to $6,095/year.

 • Today’s Military.
 Explore the individual service branches and career paths available to you.